 - Leg stands

-Mitre saws are known for precision and accuracy.
-When it comes to cutting through long pieces of wood and other materials (for this guide we will refer to wood).
-Looking a bit like a circular saw on a swivelling base (or table).
-There are many features and styles to become familiar with.
-Let's run through the need-to-knows.
+Mitre saws are known for precision and accuracy - two essentials when it comes to cutting through long pieces of wood and other materials (for this guide we will refer to wood).
+There are many features and styles to become familiar with, let's run through the need-to-knows.

 What is a Compound Mitre Saw?

 The blade is what determines the depth or height of the cut.
-Mitre saws normally come with 8, 10 or 12-inch blades.
-See our range of mitre saw blades:
+Mitre saws normally come with 8, 10 or 12 inch blades.
+See our range of mitre saw blades here.

 Normally a new mitre saw will come packaged with a middle of the range blade for wood.